-Consumer Watchdog Campaign (CWC) and its California campaign committee (ID#1336069) were organized to protect consumers' interests in the ballot initiative and legislative process.
+Consumer Watchdog Campaign (CWC) was organized to protect consumers' interests in the ballot initiative and legislative process.

 For more information see our sister site Consumer Watchdog

 Check out our Trumps Raw Deal Playing Cards

 CWC is backing a ballot measure headed to the November 2020 ballot in California that would make health care safer and restore access to justice for women, children and communities of color harmed by medical errors.

 The Fairness for Injured Patients Act would update a law passed by politicians in 1975 that capped compensation for victims of medical negligence and has prevented many from ever seeking justice.
 The law has not been updated in 45 years.